-The Fly Fishers Fly Shop offers a wide variety of dry flies for sale for surface fly fishing rainbow, brook, and brown trout throughout the United States.
+The Fly Fishers Fly Shop offers a wide variety of dry flies for sale for surface fly fishing trout throughout the United States and on other continents.
 Artificial flies mimic insects at their many stages of growth, and you need to know what trout are feeding on to know what dry flies to use.
-When trout aren't hitting at the surface, be prepared to fly fish below the surface with a wide variety of nymphs and wet flies.
+When trout aren't eating on the surface, fly fishing below the surface with a wide variety of nymphs and wet flies is the way to go.

 Trout fly fishing on the surface of the water is all about recreating and imitating the trout’s natural diet.
 Trout feast on a number of aquatic insects, including mayflies, caddis flies, stoneflies and midge flies as well as a number of terrestrial insects like hoppers, ants and beetles.
-Watch for trout feeding on the surface and try to catch what they are feeding on to match with your fly.
+Pay attention and watch for trout feeding on the surface and try to catch what they are feeding on to match with your fly.

 Because you want the fly to imitate a real insect on the surface of the water, you’ll need to keep some slack in the line to let the fly float naturally.
 A drag free drift is very important to imitate the natural drift of the insect so as not to spook the trout.